Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 ### Permissions

-**Important:** If Apache and OpenProject run under separate users, you need to ensure OpenProject remains the owner of the repository in order to browse and delete it, when requested through the user interface.
+**Important:** If Apache and ProyeksiApp run under separate users, you need to ensure ProyeksiApp remains the owner of the repository in order to browse and delete it, when requested through the user interface.

 Due to the implementation of `mod_svn`, we have no way to influence the permissions determined by apache when changing repositories (i.e., by committing changes).
 Without correcting the permissions, the following situation will occur:

-* The run user of OpenProject can correctly create and manage repository under the managed path with appropriate permissions set
+* The run user of ProyeksiApp can correctly create and manage repository under the managed path with appropriate permissions set
 * As soon as a user checks out the repository and commits new data
   * Apache alters and adds files to the repository on the server, now owned by the apache user its default umask.
 * If the user decides to delete the repository through the frontend
-  * Altered files are not / no longer owned or writable by the OpenProject user
+  * Altered files are not / no longer owned or writable by the ProyeksiApp user
   * The deletion fails

 The following workarounds exist:

-#### Apache running `mod_dav_svn` and OpenProject must be run with the same user
+#### Apache running `mod_dav_svn` and ProyeksiApp must be run with the same user

-This is a simple solution, but theoretically less secure when the server provides more than just SVN and OpenProject.
+This is a simple solution, but theoretically less secure when the server provides more than just SVN and ProyeksiApp.

 #### Use Filesystem ACLs